aszecsei/rglike/README.md

 ## Getting Started

-This project uses CMake as a build system, with no external dependencies.
+This project uses CMake and Cargo as build systems, with no external dependencies.
-So long as you have a C++ compiler able to handle C++17, you should be able to build this project.
+So long as you have a C++ compiler able to handle C++17, alongside Rust, you should be able to build this project.

 ```shell